 Dual diagnosis, also known as co-occurring disorders, is a term used to describe someone who has both a mental illness and a substance abuse disorder simultaneously.
-There are a myriad of disorders that typically coincide with substance abuse but the most common are: eating disorders, depression, anxiety disorders, schizophrenia, and personality disorders.
+A myriad of disorders typically coincide with substance abuse, but the most common are eating disorders, depression, anxiety disorders, schizophrenia, and personality disorders.
 Because there are so many different types of dual diagnosis prognosis, having this diagnosis is fairly common.
-In fact, about one in four people with a mental illness also struggles with a substance abuse disorder.
+About 17 million US adults with a mental illness also struggle with a substance abuse disorder in 2020.
 Although it is typically unknown whether drugs or alcohol are used as a form of self-medication because of a mental illness or the drugs or alcohol cause a mental illness, it is known that mind-altering substances have a profound effect on perpetuating a mental illness disorder.
 As this diagnosis is complex to treat, having trained medical guidance along with possible behavioral therapy and support groups is essential when treating both disorders.

 Common Mental Illness Disorders and Addiction

-Oftentimes, when one suffers from a mental illness (whether knowingly or unknowingly), they may seek to self-medicate through drugs or alcohol.
-As there are many mental illnesses that can trigger substance abuse, it is vital that one seek professional medical health when there is a concern of mental illness, especially if it runs in one’s family.
+Frequently, when one suffers from a mental illness (knowingly or unknowingly), they may seek to self-medicate through drugs or alcohol.
+As many mental illnesses can trigger substance abuse, it is vital to seek professional medical health when there is a concern of mental illness, especially if it runs in one’s family.

 Some common mental illness disorders that can trigger addiction are:

-- Eating Disorders: typically drugs that suppress appetite are utilized when someone is suffering from an underlying eating disorder.
+- Eating Disorders: typically, drugs that suppress appetite are utilized when someone suffers from an underlying eating disorder.

 - Attention-deficit-hyperactivity disorder (ADHD): this disorder makes it hard for a person to focus and control impulsive behaviors.
-As such, impulsiveness can translate to a strong urge to self-medicate without considering the consequences.
-Furthermore, some medications prescribed to help treat ADHD can be habit-forming and can be the gateway to using harder drugs in the future.
+Impulsiveness can translate to a strong urge to self-medicate without considering the consequences.
+Furthermore, some medications prescribed to help treat ADHD can be habit-forming and the gateway to using harder drugs in the future.

-- Bipolar Disorder: because Bipolar is marked by extreme changes in behavior, from mania (high energy) to depressive states (low energy), it can be tempting for someone suffering from this disorder to use drugs or alcohol as a coping mechanism.
-However, substance abuse only masks the symptoms temporarily and can cause greater turmoil to the user in the end.
+- Bipolar Disorder: Bipolar is marked by extreme changes in behavior, from mania (high energy) to depressive states (low energy), so it can be tempting for someone suffering from this disorder to use drugs or alcohol as a coping mechanism.
+However, substance abuse only temporarily masks the symptoms and can cause greater turmoil to the user.

 - Borderline Personality Disorder (BPD): someone with BPD has a difficult time regulating emotions.
 As with all mental disorders, this can lead to abusing alcohol or drugs to “numb” out the often intense emotions experienced by the person with this disorder.

 - Generalized Anxiety Disorder (GAD): A person with GAD has excessive and persistent worry about numerous things, including but not limited to: money, health, family, and work.
-Because there are a number of anxiety-lessening medications that are habit-forming, someone with GAD has a higher chance of becoming addicted to the medications prescribed to them.
+Because several anxiety-lessening medications are habit-forming, someone with GAD has a higher chance of becoming addicted to the medications prescribed to them.

-- Depression: Depression is a serious mental health disorder that can drive someone to abuse drugs or alcohol in order to feel temporarily “numb”.
-A major concern with abuse and depression is that typically drugs can ignite depression in people, especially in the detox phase of coming off the substance.
-This is turn causes depression to worsen in the presence of drugs or alcohol.
+- Depression: Depression is a serious mental health disorder that can drive someone to abuse drugs or alcohol to feel temporarily “numb.”
+A major concern with abuse and depression is that drugs can ignite depression in people, especially in the detox phase of coming off the substance.
+This, in turn, causes depression to worsen in the presence of drugs or alcohol.

-- Schizophrenia: This disorder affects someone’s thoughts, feelings and behaviors to the point that it can be debilitating for the sufferer.
-As such, many turn to mind-altering substances to escape their disabling “internal reality”.
+- Schizophrenia: This disorder affects someone’s thoughts, feelings, and behaviors to the point that it can be debilitating for the sufferer.
+Many turn to mind-altering substances to escape their disabling “internal reality.”